barryclark/jekyll-now/_posts/2015-09-18-Mef-Plugin-Loading.md

 ## Utilizing the Plugin and Sample Plugin Functionality

-If all is well and the manager returns an actual instance, the client code as it can be seen in the snippet previously will `ExecutePlugin`, in the specific case with a *null* parameter.
-The client code then just returns the `Output` which is a simple string.
+If all is well and the manager returns an actual instance, the client code as it can be seen in the snippet previously will "ExecutePlugin", in the specific case with a *null* parameter.
+The client code then just returns the "Output" which is a simple string.

 As described above the Plugin (both A and B) make a call to other API services